pulumi/docs/content/blog/pulumi-with-aiven-for-influxdb/index.md

     - InfluxDB
 ---

-In this article, I’ll show how Pulumi can be used with Aiven’s services to create a service infrastructure that can be migrated from cloud to cloud with no downtime.
+In this article, I’ll show how Pulumi can be used with Aiven’s services to create infrastructure that can be migrated from cloud to cloud with no downtime.

-This tutorial will use Python, Pulumi, Grafana, and an AWS Lambda function to simulate recording temperature data in InfluxDB.
+This tutorial will use Python, Pulumi, Grafana, and an AWS Lambda function to simulate recording temperature data in an InfluxDB database.

 <!--more-->